reddevill007/System-Design-Simplified/README.md

 2. **Slows Down Writes**:

-   If you're constantly adding new orders to your pizza place notebook, you also need to update the index every time.
+   If you’re constantly adding new orders to your pizza place notebook, you also need to update the index every time.
 This slows things down a bit.

 ---